rvoln02/rvoln02/README.md

 **`Software Engineer`**

 <p align="left">
-  I'm a junior at Texas A&M University studying Computer Science with a 3.77 GPA.
+  I'm currently a junior at Texas A&M studying Computer Science.
-  I’m passionate about problem-solving and have hands-on experience in a wide variety of programming languages through projects like CPU design and web app development.
-  As a Teaching Assistant, I enjoy mentoring others, and I’m always eager to tackle challenges and grow alongside those who share my love for technology and innovation.
+  I really enjoy problem solving and have gained a lot of experience with different languages through many projects.
+  I'm also a TA, so I get to help others learn, which is a lot of fun.
+  Always down to take on new challenges and work with people who are just as into tech as I am.
 </p>

 ## Connect With Me!